Skip to content

 Mexican Wedding Cookies

-Mexican wedding cookies on white plate.
+Mexican wedding cookies on a plate.

 This post may contain affiliate links.
 Read disclosure policy.

-When it comes to classic Christmas cookies, these Mexican wedding cookies are at the top of the list.
+I’m a sucker for Mexican wedding cookies coated in powdered sugar.
 They’re the perfect bite size cookie and will literally melt in your mouth like a butter cookie.
-Seriously so delicious!

 What Do You Call Them?